 Mumbai: India's second-largest private housing finance company, Dewan Housing Finance Corporation Limited (DHFL), is the first off the block In India with a reverse mortgage scheme.

 The scheme, called 'Saksham' is targeted at retired senior citizens above 60 years of age.
-The scheme is similar to a housing loan except that in a home loan the borrower pays a fixed EMI to the lending institution, while in reverse mortgage the lender pays the borrower a fixed sum of money on a monthly (or quarterly) basis, the total payment being equal to the value of the property and the interest on the loaned amount.
+The scheme is similar to a housing loan, except that in a home loan the borrower pays a fixed EMI to the lending institution.
+In reverse mortgage, the lender pays the borrower a fixed sum of money on a monthly (or quarterly) basis, the total payment being equal to the value of the property and the interest on the loaned amount.

 After the death of the borrower and the borrower's spouse, the housing company sells the property to recover the amount paid out along with interest at a rate similar to interest on housing loans.